 - flank steak

 But, fear not.
 You can make perfect steak sandwiches with cheaper cuts of beef too.
-I usually buy chuck roast or rump roast when they are on sale and always make some amazingly flavorful steak sandwiches.
+I usually buy chuck roast or rump roast when they are on sale and always make some amazingly flavorful sandwiches.

 So today I’m going to show you guys how to make perfect steak sandwiches with ANY kind of roast beef!
-This will help you make the juiciest, most tender and flavorful beef roast that’s perfect for a hearty steak sandwich!
+This will help you make the juiciest, most tender and flavorful beef roast that’s perfect for a hearty sandwich!

 Spice paste for the beef roast